 Marilyn Arsem has been creating live events since 1975, ranging from solo performances to large-scale interactive works incorporating installation and performance.
-She has presented her work throughout Europe, Asia, North and South America, and in the Middle East.
+She has presented her work throughout North and South America, Europe, the Middle-East, Oceania, and Asia.

 In the last decade, Arsem has focused on creating works in response to specific sites, engaging with the immediate landscape and materiality of the location, its history, use or politics.
-Sites have included a former Cold War missile base in the United States, a 15th century Turkish bath in Macedonia, an aluminum factory in Argentina and the site of the Spanish landing in the Philippines.
+Sites have included a former Cold War missile base in the United States, a 15th century Turkish bath in Macedonia, an aluminum factory in Argentina, an abandoned tuberculosis sanatorium in Poland, and the site of the Spanish landing in the Philippines.

 I consider performance art as both a context and a process.
 It is a dialogue with materials, physical space, time and other people.
 It is an opportunity to engage in embodied thinking and make use of all my senses.
 I use performance to challenge my assumptions, to ask questions, to examine ideas through different lenses, to test my limits, to explore new realities, to experiment with processes whose outcomes I can't always predict, and to take risks in a context that is framed and contained within real life.

 From the beginning, I have been concerned with the unique properties of live performance - the possibility of direct interaction between performer and viewer, and the opportunity to activate all the senses, including taste, touch and smell.
 I often implicate the audience directly in the concerns of the work, using different strategies to design a distinct role for the viewers so that their experience is both visceral and intellectual.